codewith-divya088/python-90-days-challenge/README.md

 - Day 58 - Learned generators in python
 - Day 59 - Learned function caching in Python
 - Day 60 - Learned requests module in Python
+- Day 61 - Built a rule based AI chatbot using Python

 ## 🎯 Goal
 To build strong programming fundamentals and become job-ready.